Angels overcome five-run deficit to beat Diamondbacks.

 TRAINER’S ROOM

-Angels pitcher Jose Quintana (left shoulder inflammation) will throw a bullpen session Monday.
+ANGELS Pitcher Jose Quintana (left shoulder inflammation) will throw a bullpen session Monday.
 Quintana was placed on the 10-day injured list May 31.

+DIAMONDBACKS: Pitcher Zac Gallen (UCL sprain) threw 46 pitches in a 2 2/3 inning simulated game Saturday.
+Lovullo said Gallen felt good after the outing but that the next step in his rehab has yet to be determined.

 UP NEXT